 These cupcakes will keep in an airtight container at room temperature in a cool spot for up to 2 days.

 If you are looking for a quick, easy, impressive, and not to mention delicious, cake, this is the one.
-Lots of clever shortcuts (like using your food processor to make it) means that this cake will be in the oven in no more than 10 minutes!
+Lots of clever shortcuts (like using your food processor to make it) means that this cake will be in the oven in less than 10 minutes!

 Melted butter, to grease